TheHolyWaffle/League-of-Legends-XMPP-Chat-Library/README.md

 Examples such as using listeners, fetching game data and more can be found here: [com.github.theholywaffle.lolchatapi.example](src/com/github/theholywaffle/lolchatapi/example)

+## Questions or bugs?

+Please let me know them [here](../../issues).
+I'll help you out as soon as I can.

 ___
 *“This product is not endorsed, certified or otherwise approved in any way by Riot Games, Inc. or any of its affiliates.”*